deeanalyst/Drosera-Network/README.md

 * Get started with a low-budget `VPS` for as low as $5!
 [Purchase here](https://my.hostbrr.com/order/forms/a/NTMxNw==)
 * Create your own `Ethereum Hoodi RPC` in [Alchemy](https://dashboard.alchemy.com/) or [QuickNode](https://dashboard.quicknode.com/).

+# Existing Holesky user
+If you have deployed your trap and operator on Holesky network, move them to Hoodi network by following [Update To Hoodi](./update-to-hoodi.md)

 ### Install Dependecies
 ```
 sudo apt-get update && sudo apt-get upgrade -y